You think you’re studying/ working ten hours a day.

 Distractions do something similar.
 Few, innocuously short disruptions in your schedule reduce your productivity by lot.
 And it can affect animals too (duration: 1:53 minutes):

 Let’s jump right into some of the steps you can take to study without getting distracted.

-(Note: if you routinely find it difficult to get started on tasks, then you’re likely a procrastinator, which you need to control additionally.
-You may read more on how to control procrastination here:
+(Note: if you routinely find it difficult to get started on tasks, then you’re likely procrastinating, which you need to control additionally.)

 How to concentrate on studies without getting distracted?